 With a distinctive look similar to French Morbier, Ashcombe is a new washed-rind cheese from King Stone Dairy in Gloucestershire, best known for their oozing soft cheese Rollright.
 Rich and milky in flavour, Ashcombe is smooth and supple with a striking horizontal line of wood ash.
 It is brine washed and aged for four months to develop a bright terracotta rind.
 Read more

 Weydeland VSOC Gouda is made in the Woerden region of Holland on the banks of the river Oude Rijn.
-Deep orange in colour with visible salt and protein crystals, this outstanding extra mature Gouda has been aged for an incredible three years (1000 days).
+Deep orange in colour with visible protein crystals, this outstanding extra mature Gouda has been aged for an incredible three years (1000 days).
 The ‘VSOC’ in its name stands for ‘Very Superior Old Cheese!’
 Weydeland VSOC Gouda has a delicious nutty caramel flavour and long finish, perfectly complemented by its crystalline crunch.
 Read more

 Godminster Vintage Cheddar hails from Bruton, Somerset, where it is made with pasteurised cow’s milk from the farm's own organic dairy herd to a traditional 70-year-old recipe.
 This firm Cheddar is matured for up to twelve months to produce a full, rounded flavour and an exceptionally smooth, creamy texture.
 Rich and buttery, it has a long finish without the acidity often associated with vintage Cheddars.
 Encased in distinctive burgundy wax, Godminster Cheddar is shaped in round truckles – and seasonally as pretty hearts.
 Read more